Looking for the best free web hosting service to start your website?

 These hosting sites are 100% free for you to use.

-If you’re a serious about your website, we strongly recommend you to read our comprehensive guide on how to choose the best WordPress hosting before making your final decision.
+If you’re serious about your website, we strongly recommend you read our comprehensive guide on how to choose the best WordPress hosting before making your final decision.

 With that said, here are the best free hosting companies in the world.

 WordPress.com is a popular free hosting platform that offers a unique flavor of WordPress.
-Not to be confused with the WordPress.org, which is home of the well-known self-hosted website builder, WordPress.
+Not to be confused with WordPress.org, which is home to the well-known self-hosted website builder, WordPress.

-WordPress.com offer a free website hosting plan which gives you a WordPress.com subdomain (i.e. yourwebsite.wordpress.com ), 3 GB storage, and access to free templates for your website.
+WordPress.com offers a free website hosting plan that gives you a WordPress.com subdomain (i.e. yourwebsite.wordpress.com ), 3 GB storage, and access to free templates for your website.

 This free plan displays ads on your website.
 You can upgrade to their paid plans to get rid of ads, use a custom domain name, and access additional features.
 At which point any of the “almost free hosting” services we mentioned above are the better option.